agentrickard/domain/README.txt

   In effect, a user assigned to 'one.example.com' will only be able to post to that domain, even if she clicks Create Content from two.example.com.

-  -- 'publish to any assigned domain'
+  -- 'Publish content to any assigned domain'
   The node editing form is shown normally, and the user is presented a list of checkboxes or a multiple select list.
 These options represent the affiliate domains that the user is allowed to publish content to, according